What is this course?

 What will you receive?

-- 2 days of high quality instruction from a highly experienced trainer
+- High quality instruction from a highly experienced trainer

 - Membership of the Kanban University